Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 Can you buy life insurance for inmates?

-Yes, you can buy life insurance for people in prison, but you may have a hard time finding a provider willing to cover such a high-risk individual.
+Yes, you can get life insurance for someone in prison, but you may have a hard time finding a provider willing to cover such a high-risk individual.

 Since life insurance for inmates poses a great risk to the insurance provider, you cannot find policies with traditional companies.
 You must shop for multiple quotes to find affordable high-risk life insurance companies.